BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 ## The Mystery Egg and Other Quests

 First, after the events at the bridge, enter Corey's gym and enter his bedroom area.
-Here you'll find the *Silver Ring*, which will help us get some familiar Pokémon!
+Here you'll find the *Silver Ring*, which will help us get some familiar Pokemon!
 Speaking of which, make your way to the Underroot and head to the bottom right section, then go left and up to reach the large pool in the center.
 You'll find a **Skrelp** here who will see the Silver Ring and join your team.

 Next, head to the Beryl Library.
 Talk to the Gothitelle here, then pick up trash and stray books all around the library by spamming the action button.
 Once you finish, talk to Gothitelle for a *Soul Candle*.
 You can also talk to one of the **Gothita** to obtain it.